mfelleisen/Santorini/plan.md

 - whose turn it is
 - whether a player's move is legal

+checks each player's behavior (adherence to rules)

 ### A Player

-wants to pick the next move.
-It needs to know what the current state of the game is.
-Based on that, it decides
+knows

+-- where its tokens are
+-- where other tokens are
+-- where buildings are

+It can generate all possible moves and then decide
-- to move one of the players according to the rules
+- to move one of the tokens according to the rules
-- to build (optionally) on a neighboring field
+- to build on a neighboring field

 (in that order).